Partner & Co-founder

 +1 212 202 2651

-Justin counsels and represents clients in complex commercial disputes as well as regulatory and criminal investigations.
-A thoughtful and tenacious advocate, he has served as lead counsel in multiple trials and regularly represents clients in federal and state courts, in arbitration proceedings, and before government agencies and regulatory bodies.
+Justin counsels clients in complex business disputes.
+A thoughtful and tenacious advocate, he has served as lead counsel in multiple trials and regularly represents clients in federal and state courts, and in domestic and international arbitrations.

-Justin has achieved victories on behalf of both plaintiffs and defendants in a wide range of high-stakes matters, including cases involving contract disputes, business breakups, professional liability allegations, breach of fiduciary duty claims, trust and estate issues, and allegations of securities fraud.
-He has also successfully defended clients against allegations of insider trading, market manipulation, government corruption, accounting fraud, antitrust violations, and tax fraud.
+Justin has achieved victories on behalf of both plaintiffs and defendants in a wide range of high-stakes matters, including cases involving contract disputes, allegations of fraud and securities fraud, business breakups, professional liability, breach of fiduciary duty claims, trust and estate issues, covenants not to compete, and disputes over intellectual property and trade secrets.

 Justin thrives on complex issues, taking a strategic approach to finding solutions where others have failed.
 Clients laud his creativity, credibility among judges and opposing counsel, and unflagging commitment to achieving superior outcomes on their behalf.